+Theorem~\hyperlink CC naturally raises the following regularity question for stationary integral varifolds that appears to be more tractable than that of possible almost everywhere regularity: \emph{Suppose $V$ is an $m$ dimensional stationary integral varifold in $\mathbf R^n$ and $A = \spt \| V \|$.
+Is $A$ necessarily [strongly] pointwise differentiable of every positive integer order at $\mathscr H^m$~almost all $a \in A$?}

 It has been announced by the author in \cite[Corollary~2\,(1)]{snulmenn.mfo1230} that under weaker hypotheses than those of \eqref{item:question:bounded_var} the set $A$ is pointwise differentiable of order~$2$ at $\mathscr{H}^\vdim$ almost all of its points.
 Theorem~\hyperlink BB is a significantly generalised version of the first part of the proof of that result.
 The second part of the proof along with some generalisations of Theorem~\hyperlink CC shall appear elsewhere.
 The formulation of Theorem~\hyperlink BB as a separate result for general subsets of Euclidean space shall facilitate the use of this technique outside the varifold context.